google-deepmind/mujoco/doc/programming/extension.rst

 Resource providers extend MuJoCo to load assets (XML files, meshes, textures, and etc.) that don't necessarily come from the OS filesystem or the Virtual File System (:ref:`mjVFS`).
 For example, downloading assets from the Internet could be implemented as a resource provider.
-These extensions are handle abstractly in MuJoCo via the :ref:`mjResource` struct.
+These extensions are handled abstractly in MuJoCo via the :ref:`mjResource` struct.

 .. _exProviderStructure: